-MAXX-2400HD employs an advanced Serial-ATA controller that manages twelve high-capacity hard disks operating in a RAID-6 configuration.
-This design increases system performance, and by storing parity data, can survive the loss of up to two drives in the array without data loss.
+MAXX-2420-EX employs an advanced Serial-ATA controller that manages eight high-capacity hard disks operating in a RAID-5 configuration.
+This design increases system performance, and by storing parity data, can survive the complete loss of a drive in the array without data loss.

-The Image Server brings a high level of reliability to Serial-ATA RAID through a new, switched architecture that exceeds the reliability of SCSI shared-bus storage systems.
+The MAXX-2420-EX brings a high level of reliability to Serial-ATA RAID through a switched architecture that exceeds the reliability of SCSI shared-bus storage systems.
 The earlier shared-bus architecture of SCSI had inherent performance limitations due to arbitration latency, since only one drive may use the bus at a time.
 Further, a single drive failure could bring the entire storage system down.

-By contrast, the Image Server uses a non-blocking switched architecture to isolate the drives from one another.
+By contrast, the MAXX-2420-EX uses a non-blocking switched architecture to isolate the drives from one another.
 Any drive failure makes that drive unavailable and the rest of the storage system remains undisturbed.
-In addition, the Image Server uses Advanced Data Protection features, where all drive commands are checked to ensure that no command corruption has taken place over the entire data path.
+In addition, the MAXX-2420-EX uses Advanced Data Protection features, where all drive commands are checked to ensure that no command corruption has taken place over the entire data path.

-Some of the MAXX-2400HD RAID-6 implementation features and benefits include:
+Some of the MAXX-2420-EX's RAID-5 implementation features and benefits include:

-- Non-blocking switch technology with RAID-6 parity - On-board processor minimizes host CPU overhead - Easy-to-configure arrays - Dynamic sector repair for robust data protection - Accelerated RAID-6 writes - Easy, hot-swappable drive replacement from front panel
+- Non-blocking switch technology with RAID-5 parity - On-board processor minimizes host CPU overhead - Easy-to-configure arrays - Dynamic sector repair for robust data protection - Accelerated RAID-5 writes - Easy drive replacement from front panel

-About RAID 6
+About RAID 5

-A RAID 6 configuration features the data striping of RAID 0, combined with the parity benefits of RAID 4.
-RAID-6 is similar to RAID-5 in that parity information is distributed across all drives rather than being concentrated on a single disk.
+A RAID 5 configuration features the data striping of RAID 0, combined with the parity benefits of RAID 4.
+Using a parity (exclusive OR) function, RAID 5 can tolerate the loss of one drive.
+Parity information is distributed across all drives rather than being concentrated on a single disk.
 This avoids throughput loss due to contention for the parity drive.
-RAID-6 uses two parity stripes, and RAID-5 uses one.
-RAID-5 can tolerate the loss of one drive whereas RAID-6 can tolerate the loss of two drives due to the extra parity stripe.
 Spare drives can be used to rebuild an array after a drive is replaced.

-RAID-6 capacity equals the size of drive times (number of drives -2).
-In addition, the array's storage efficiency increases with the number of disks; from 75 % for 8 drives to 83% for 12 drives: storage efficiency = (number of drives -2) / (number of drives).
+RAID-5 capacity equals the size of drive times (number of drives -1).
+In addition, the array's storage efficiency increases with the number of disks; from 66.7 % for 3 drives to 75 % for four drives: storage efficiency = (number of drives -1) X (number of drives).